dtasada/GnomeMansLand/documentation_todo.md

 - `update`
 - `waitForServer`

-### 3. `/Users/dt/coding/git/GnomeMansLand/src/client/state/InGame.zig`

-**Reasoning:** This file contains the main gameplay loop, including the loading screen, rendering, and input handling.
-The primary `update` function is large, complex, and has almost no comments, making the rendering and game logic flow difficult to follow.
-The struct fields defining the in-game state are also undocumented.

-**Key Symbols to Document:**
-- `InGame` (struct)
-- `update`
-- `init`
-- `resetCamera`

-### 4. `/Users/dt/coding/git/GnomeMansLand/src/client/Client.zig`

-**Reasoning:** The client-side counterpart to `Server.zig`.
-It handles the connection and message stream from the server.
-The core `Client` struct and all its functions are undocumented.
-The `listen` function contains non-trivial logic for handling partial message streams over TCP, which needs to be explained.

-**Key Symbols to Document:**
-- `Client` (struct)
-- `init`
-- `deinit`
-- `listen`

 ### 5. `/Users/dt/coding/git/GnomeMansLand/src/socket_packet.zig`
 **Reasoning:** Defines the data structures for the entire client-server communication protocol.
 Most of the packet types are undocumented.
 The `WorldDataChunk` struct, in particular, uses 'magic numbers' and complex multi-threaded logic to prepare data for networking, none of which is explained.

 **Key Symbols to Document:**